donadonny/Fitting-Room/README.md

  * User can vote twice on same photo
  * Photo pops up after voting on it due to app checking for data changes
  * Don't allow users to vote on own photos
+ * Change icon for taking photo to upload from smiley face
+ * Votes for next photo in list for some reason.
+ * Crashes when runs out of photos.
+ * Shows all photos in home screen when it should show all photos except user photos in home screen
+ * Shows all photos in my photos screen when it should show only user photos in home screen

 ### Possible features:
 * If enough users are not being rated then allow for only one photo to be uploaded/ rated for free and then future photos will be on a per-rate basis where 1 rate = 1 new photo uploaded